luapower/tuple/tuple.md

 ## `tuple(e1,...) -> t`

 Create or find a tuple given a list of elements.
-Elements can be anything, including nil and `NaN`.
+Elements can be anything, including nil and NaN.

 ## `t() -> e1,...`